-LCA/ Landscape feature Original LVA Judgement (Rev E Apr 2024) Updated LVA Judgement (October 2024) LUC Judgement (October 2024) Beyond this affected area it will be negligible.
-LCA 7 Church End to Corley Hills & Valleys North Warwickshire Landscape Character Assessment (2010) Medium susceptibility and medium value.
+LCA/ Landscape feature Original LVA Judgement by FPCR (Rev E Apr 2024) Updated LVA Judgement by Pegasus (October 2024) LUC Judgement (October 2024) LCA 7 Church End to Corley Hills & Valleys North Warwickshire Landscape Character Assessment (2010) Medium susceptibility and medium value.
 Sensitivity is medium.
 Magnitude is low for construction, completion and year 15.
 Effect is minor adverse for construction, completion and year 15.
 "All of the key characteristics associated with the landscape beyond the Appeal Site would remain and prevail There would be a negligible effect on the LCA 7 Church End to Corley Hills & Valleys beyond the Appeal Site itself."
 Medium susceptibility and medium value.
 Sensitivity is medium.
 Magnitude is medium for construction, completion and year 15.
 Effect is moderate adverse for construction, completion and year 15, across an area of 5-6 square km of this area (the site and the main areas within the ZTV).
 Beyond this affected area it will be negligible.
-Land Cover/ Landuse [blank] Medium value and low susceptibility.
+Land cover/ Land use Topography/ [blank] Medium susceptibility Medium value and low susceptibility.
 Sensitivity is medium.
 Magnitude is medium.
 Effect is moderate adverse.
-Medium value and medium-high susceptibility.
+Medium susceptibility and Medium value and medium-high susceptibility.
 Sensitivity is medium-high.
 Magnitude is medium-high.
 Effect is major/moderate adverse across the site.
+Medium value and landform and medium value.
+Sensitivity is medium. medium value.
+Medium sensitivity. medium-high

-LCA/ Landscape feature Original LVA Judgement (Rev E Apr 2024) Updated LVA Judgement (October 2024) LUC Judgement (October 2024) Topography/ landform Hedgerows and Medium susceptibility and medium value.
-Sensitivity is medium.
-Magnitude is n/a.
-Effect is none.
-Medium susceptibility Medium susceptibility and medium value.
-Medium sensitivity.
+LCA/ Landscape feature Original LVA Judgement by FPCR (Rev E Apr 2024) Updated LVA Judgement by Pegasus (October 2024) LUC Judgement (October 2024) Magnitude is N/A. Effect is none.
 Magnitude is negligible.
-Effect is negligible.
-Medium susceptibility and Medium value and medium-high susceptibility.
+Effect is negligible. susceptibility.
 Sensitivity is medium-high.
 Magnitude is low.
 Effect is minor adverse across the site.
-Medium value and shrubs within the site and medium value.
+Hedgerows and shrubs within the site Medium susceptibility and medium value.
 Sensitivity is medium.
 Magnitude is low/negligible during construction and negligible for completion, and low for year 15.
-Effect is negligible for construction and completion and beneficial for year 15. medium susceptibility and medium value.
+Effect is negligible for construction and completion and minor beneficial for year 15.
+Medium susceptibility and medium value.
 Medium sensitivity.
 Magnitude is medium.
-Effect is moderate beneficial. medium value and medium-high susceptibility.
+Effect is moderate beneficial.
+Medium value and medium-high susceptibility.
 Sensitivity is medium-high.
 Magnitude is medium.
 Effect is minor in the short term (Year 1) and minor-moderate beneficial across the site in the longer term at Year 15 when hedgerows will be semimature.
 Tree resource Medium susceptibility and medium value.
 Sensitivity is medium.
-Magnitude is low/negligible during construction and High susceptibility and medium value.
+Magnitude is low/negligible during construction and negligible for completion, and low for year 15.
+High susceptibility and medium value.
 Sensitivity is high.
 Magnitude is medium.
 Effect is major beneficial.
 High value and high susceptibility.
 Sensitivity is high.
 Magnitude is low.
+Effect is minor beneficial across the site in the short term (Year 1), and moderate in the longer term (Year 15) when